Interactive Audiovisual Experience

 This project began with the prompt to create an interactive audiovisual experience in Unity and ChucK to display at a student expo at the end of the class.

-I was touched by his commentary on the malleability of perception and the importance of context: the exact same color could appear softer or warmer to us based on what colors surrounded it.
+I was touched by his commentary on the malleability of perception and the importance of context: the idea that exact same color could appear softer or warmer to us based on what colors surrounded it.
 I drew a parallel to the importance of context in our own lives- the way our surroundings inform our personalities and opinions.

 As I developed my first prototype, I decided to forgo keyboard and mouse input and instead focus on webcam input- blurring the boundary between user and screen to help facilitate a seamless experience.